 Spatial data quality elements provide information on the fitness-for-use of a spatial database by describing why, when and how the data are created, and how accurate the data are.
-The elements include an overview describing the purpose and usage, as well as specific quality elements reporting on the lineage, positional accuracy, attribute accuracy, logical consistency and completeness.
-This information is provided to users for all spatial data products disseminated for the census
+The elements include an overview describing purpose and usage, as well as specific quality elements pertaining to lineage, positional accuracy, attribute accuracy, logical consistency and completeness.
+This information is provided to users for all spatial data products disseminated for the census.